Pimba

-Pimba is a Portuguese type or genre of music with an uptempo style and folk song features, corny romantic or saucy and vulgar lyrics, which was often associated with poorly educated public from rural areas or suburban poor neighbourhoods.
+Pimba is an umbrella term for Portuguese types or genres of music with an uptempo style and/or folk song features, corny romantic or saucy and vulgar lyrics, which was often associated with poorly educated public from rural areas and suburban poor or working-class neighbourhoods, as well as with Portuguese economic migrants living abroad who spend their holidays in their ancestors' localities across the Portuguese countryside.
 The Portuguese word pimba by itself means a quick, unexpected event or the end of an action, and is also a slang code word for having any type of sexual pleasure with another person.
 A loose translation could be the English word bang when used to express an act of sexual intercourse or the expression "wham!".
-In the context of Portuguese music, the genre was christened Pimba after Emanuel’s 1995 single called Pimba Pimba.
+In the context of Portuguese music, the genre was christened Pimba after Emanuel's 1995 single called Pimba Pimba.